Skip to main content

 THE MALADY OF THE MELODIES

-If movie company executives weren't motivated by profit over quality, Loom should be the video game to adapt for the big screen.
-They could hardly fail, since the groundwork is all but laid out: A superbly written story, a world fully visualised, a few profound central themes, a musical score, and a lore to build upon for sequels and spin-offs to come.
+If movie executives weren’t so relentlessly driven by profit over quality, Loom would be the obvious video game to adapt for the big screen.
+Failure would be nearly impossible, since the groundwork is already there: a superbly written story, a fully realized world, a handful of profound themes, a musical score woven directly into the narrative, and a rich lore ripe for sequels and spin-offs.
 I want to see this happen.

-No, scrap that.
-I want to see this world expanded upon in a bona fide, RPG masterpiece, an open world revolving around an intricate spellweaving system of tones and music.
-The melodies would make up and alter the fabric of the entire world with its magic.
-For the first(?) time we would have a well-motivated fast travel system.
+No — scrap that.
+What I truly want is to see this world expanded into a fully realized RPG masterpiece: an open world built around an intricate spell-weaving system of tones and melodies.
+Music would shape and alter the very fabric of reality, making magic inseparable from sound.
+For once, fast travel would be thematically justified.
 I need to see this happen in my lifetime.

-Such is the inspirational quality of Lucasfilm's Loom, a magical point-and-click game I played in my youth and that's never really left my mind since.
-It's got such potential.
-It is the seed of a masterpiece waiting to sprout, only stuck in the constraints of its genre and the technical limitations of its time.
-And yet, in its current form, it's an outstanding game and a work of art.
-But with the progress we've since made in video game narration and technology, an RPG set in this universe could truly become the game of a lifetime.
+Such is the inspirational power of Loom, a magical point-and-click adventure developed by Lucasfilm Games that I played in my youth and have never quite left behind.
+It feels like the seed of a masterpiece waiting to sprout — constrained only by the genre conventions and technical limitations of its time.
+And yet, even in its original form, Loom is an outstanding game and a genuine work of art.
+With the advances we’ve since made in storytelling and technology, an RPG set in this universe could become the game of a lifetime.

-Who would have the guts, talent and endurance to pull it off?
+Who would have the courage, talent, and endurance to attempt it?

 STORY AND SETTING

-Loom takes place in a beautiful fantasy setting, where people live in isolated guilds, separated by vast expanses of wilderness and oceans.
-They live their lives according to the traditions of that guild, with the secrets of their particular craftsmanship being handed down from generation to generation.
-In the story of Loom, we get acquainted with the Glassmakers, Shepherds, Blacksmiths, Clerics and, of course, the Weavers, who are the focal point of the story.
+Loom unfolds in a beautiful fantasy world where people live in isolated guilds, separated by vast stretches of wilderness and ocean.
+Each guild follows rigid traditions, passing down the secrets of its craft from generation to generation.
+Among them are the Glassmakers, Shepherds, Blacksmiths, Clerics — and, at the center of the story, the Weavers.

-The player assumes the role of young Bobbin Threadbare of the Weaver's Guild, on "the dawn of his seventeenth year", as dramatic events are about to unfold.
-If you play Loom totally unprepared, what transpires can seem a little mysterious.
-That is because Loom originally was shipped with a 30 minute audio drama on cassette, detailing the lore and strange circumstances regarding Bobbin's birth.
+You play as Bobbin Threadbare, a young member of the Weaver’s Guild, on “the dawn of his seventeenth year,” just as fate begins to unravel.
+Played without prior knowledge, the story can feel cryptic — in part because Loom originally shipped with a 30-minute audio drama on cassette, detailing the lore and strange circumstances surrounding Bobbin’s birth.

-On his seventeenth birthday, Bobbin accidentally eavesdrops on a heated argument between Hetchel and the guild council.
-It ends in disarray, as a swan crashes in through the window and casts a spell that transforms the entire guild into swans.
-They fly away into the night sky, and literally cross through the fabric of existence into the afterlife.
-Bobbin is left behind, alone, with only a Weaver's distaff, a single spell of opening and a final instruction from Hetchel to "leave this island".
+On Bobbin’s seventeenth birthday, he overhears a fierce argument between Hetchel and the guild council.
+It ends abruptly when a swan crashes through a window and casts a spell that transforms the entire guild into swans.
+They take flight, passing through the fabric of reality itself and into the afterlife.
+Bobbin is left behind, clutching a Weaver’s distaff, knowing only a single spell of opening — and carrying Hetchel’s final instruction: “Leave this island.”

 GAMEPLAY OF A DIFFERENT CLOTH